Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Two Approaches to Surface Code Compilation

 The direct Clifford+T methodology we use in this study is very similar to the one used by Ref.~\cite{leblond2024realistic} except for minor modifications.
 While we previously used the catalytic S gate teleportation circuit from Ref.~\cite{fowler2012surface}, we presently assume a protocol based on Gidney's cheap twist-based Y state initialization technique~\cite{gidney2024inplace, blunt2024compilation}.
 This protocol not only has a substantially lower overhead than the catalytic one but also enables a more direct comparison to the variant of the SPBC protocol that we employ, which also relies on local Clifford transformations but cannot use the catalytic S gate circuit due to its need to perform many parallel S gates in a linear architecture.
 Also, instead of using the 1-lane layout (specified in Sec.
 2 of Ref.~\cite{leblond2024realistic}) we focus on the 1-lane-condensed layout in Sec.~\ref{sec:results}, although results were comparable for 1-lane (see Table~\ref{tab:FTRE3} for fault-tolerance-layer resource estimates that use the 1-lane layout instead of 1-lane-condensed).
 Lastly, the tiles that were originally reserved for Y states in our layouts now serve as additional tiles that are reserved for magic states.

-Since magic state consumption rates are not constant throughout individual circuits in the direct Clifford+T compilation scheme, we use the min-storage approach to distillation-storage resource optimization from Ref.~\cite{leblond2024realistic}.
-To briefly summarize min-storage, it minimizes the resources needed for magic state storage by toggling factories off and on in the $(n-1)$th distillation cycle to suit the magic state consumption needs of the logical circuit during the $n$th distillation cycle.
-Despite the fact that this technique requires a greater total spatial footprint for magic state distillation, the results of Ref.~\cite{leblond2024realistic} showed that it admits of orders-of-magnitude lower space-time footprints for circuits with fluctuating magic state consumption rates than do approaches that hold the number of factories constant during computation.
+Since magic state consumption rates are not constant throughout individual circuits in the direct Clifford+T compilation scheme, we use the \textit{min-storage} approach to distillation-storage resource optimization introduced in Ref.~\cite{leblond2024realistic}.
+In brief, this strategy minimizes the resources needed for magic state storage by allocating enough magic state factories to provide the maximum number of magic states consumed in any one distillation cycle, and temporarily ``turning off" some of the factories for cycles that consume fewer magic states.
+Despite the fact that this technique requires a greater spatial footprint for magic state distillation, the results of Ref.~\cite{leblond2024realistic} showed that it admits of orders-of-magnitude lower space-time footprints for circuits with fluctuating magic state consumption rates than do approaches that hold the number of factories constant during computation.
+For further details, see Appendix~\ref{sec:re_clifft}.